 • From beginning of 2015, AMSU channel 7 has started degrading and then exceeding specifications.
-Retrievals performed from IASI/AMSU onboard Metop-A have thus been stopped in August 2015, and more 'bad quality' retrievals have been flag in the fisrt half od 2015 than the years before.
-The regeneration of the full dataset without the information given by AMSU7 is planned for next releases.
+Retrievals performed from IASI/AMSU onboard Metop-A have thus been stopped in August 2015, and more 'bad quality' retrievals have been flagged in the first half of 2015 than the years before.
+The regeneration of the full dataset without the information given by AMSU7 is planned for the next release.

-• For high scan angles (between 10th and 15th), the retrievals display a variation with the scan angle that depends on the year, and than can reach quite high values at the edges of the orbits.
-For these reason, only retrievals for scan angles lower than the 10th angle are provided.
+• For high scan angles (between 10th and 15th angle), the retrievals display a variation with the scan angle that depends on the year, and that can reach quite high values at the edges of the orbits.
+For these reasons, only retrievals for scan angles lower than the 10th angle are provided.

 • A 2 ppm bias was found in CO2 retrieved from Metop-B with version V4.1.
-An update of the computation of radiative biases characterizing IASI and AMSU Metop-B channels have removed it in version V4.2.
+An update of the computation of radiative biases characterizing IASI and AMSU Metop-B channels has been removed it in version V4.2.